keboola/developers-docs/extend/custom-science/development.md

 ### Private Repository
-The *Runtime* settings for a private repository require that git credentials are supplied too: an unencrypted username in the `username` field, and an encrypted password in `#password`.
+The *Runtime* settings for a private repository must include git credentials: an unencrypted username in the `username` field, and an encrypted password in `#password`.

 	{